yjx1217/Yeast_PacBio_2016/_pages/03_data.md

 <br>

 Finally, we further hosted all the supplementary data sets generated in this study for the public.
-* [Supplementary Data Set 1][101]: Orthologous gene groups in the nuclear genome across the 12 strains and the six outgroups.
+* [Supplementary Data Set 1][101]: One-to-one nuclear orthologs across the 12 strains and the six outgroups.
 * [Supplementary Data Set 2][102]: Genomic coordinates for subtelomeres identified in the 12 strains.
 * [Supplementary Data Set 3][103]: Genomic features enclosed in subtelomeres and chromosome-ends.
 * [Supplementary Data Set 4][104]: Balanced rearrangement events identified in the 12 strains.